hyosung11/Launch-School/Courses/journal.md

 19:58 I need to go up and put the kids to bed.

 20:25 Moving to MBP now on the couch next to Sohee.

+21:09 Started going through Sergio's list of Codewars problems.
+But am stopping to watch tv with Sohee.